Amorousstake5/Musicq/README.md

 **If you like this project, please give it a ⭐!**

-Made with ❤️ by the Musicq Dev
+Made with ❤️ by Soumyajit Roy

 [Report Bug](https://github.com/Amorousstake5/Musicq/issues) • [Request Feature](https://github.com/Amorousstake5/Musicq/issues)